-Year 10 Specialist Science or AEP Science - C Grade or Exam 50%+, or Year 10 General Science - A Grade; Exam 65%+.
+Year 10 Specialist Science Grade C or Exam 50%, or AEP Science Grade C or Exam 50%, or Year 10 General Science Grade A or Exam 75%.

 Psychology is the scientific study of how people think, feel and behave.
 It is an evidence-based discipline that follows the principles of scientific inquiry to explore human cognition, behaviour and thought.
 This course introduces students to the principles of scientific inquiry and their application to planning, designing, and conducting and evaluating psychological investigations using appropriate procedures and practices.